What You Can Expect at a Mediation Hearing

 Our alternative dispute resolution team in Germantown is capable of assisting you with matters such as:

 - Family matters such as child custody and child support payments

 - Consumer protection matters

-Ms. Horner is a Rule 31 Listed General Civil Mediator.
-Ms. Horner is also a Rule 31 Listed Family Mediator.
+Attorneys Snider and Horner are Rule 31 Listed General Civil Mediators, and they are also both Rule 31 Listed Family Mediators.

 Mediation is unlike going to court in that a third-party does not make any decisions for the parties.
 Instead, a mediator helps the parties reach their own decision or conclusion.
 If the parties are able to reach a decision, the mediator can help them finalize or solidify that agreement legally.
 Mediation is especially common in family law cases.

 Arbitration is like a simpler, faster, and less intense version of trial.
 Both parties must agree on and choose a neutral third-party to decide their case.
 This third-party, the arbitrator, is generally a legal professional with experience in the area of law at issue.

 The rules regarding evidence – what can and cannot be presented – are much looser in arbitration.
 Both sides get a fair chance to make their case and present their argument.
 After listening to each side’s arguments, the arbitrator makes a decision.
 This decision could be binding, meaning it cannot be changed, or non-binding, which allows the parties to take their case to court if they choose.

 Whether you are interested in arbitration or mediation, you can find a skilled, knowledgeable, and professional mediator at Snider & Horner, PLLC.
 Give us a call at (901) 730-8880 or contact us online today and learn more about what alternative dispute resolution (ADR) can do for you.